Miss World Philippines 2013

-Miss World Philippines 2013 was the 3rd edition of the Miss World Philippines pageant.
-It was held at the Solaire Resort & Casino in Parañaque, Philippines. on August 18, 2013.
+Miss World Philippines 2013 was the third Miss World Philippines pageant, held at the Solaire Resort & Casino in Parañaque, Metro Manila, Philippines, on August 18, 2013.

 At the end of the event, Queenierich Rehman crowned Megan Young as Miss World Philippines 2013.
 Janicel Lubina was named as First Princess, Zahra Bianca Saldua as Second Princess, Bianca Paz as Third Princess, and Omarie Linn Osuna as Fourth Princess.

 Young was later crowned as Miss World 2013 in Bali, Indonesia making her the first woman from the Philippines to win the title of Miss World since its creation in 1951 and the Philippines' inception in 1966.